sara-nl/spiderdocs/source/Pages/gpu_on_spider.rst

 GPUs on Spider
 *****************

+..
+Tip:: This is a quickstart for using GPUs.
+In this page you will learn:

+     * how to access GPU nodes
+     * how to build and run a singularity container that:

+        * uses GPUs
+        * runs CUDA code
+        * runs python code
+        * runs jupyter notebooks

 ===============
 Using GPU nodes
 ===============

 To run your program on GPU nodes some guidelines for the user have to be taken into account.
 Firstly, GPUs and their drivers are only available on the GPU nodes ``wn-gp-[01,02]`` and ``wn-ga-[01,02]`` and **not** on the UI nodes.
-All GPU nodes run Nvidia hardware.
-The CUDA drivers are available on the GPU nodes.
+All GPU nodes run Nvidia hardware and the CUDA drivers are available on the GPU nodes.
 Other GPU software needs to be obtained and deployed by the user.
-We suggest users to :ref:`create <singularity-building>` or make use of `pre-build Singularity containers <https://catalog.ngc.nvidia.com/containers>_`.
+We suggest users to :ref:`create <singularity-building>` or make use of `pre-build Singularity containers <https://catalog.ngc.nvidia.com/containers>`_.
 The Spider team can provide assistance to users who are not familiar with container.
 In this case please submit your request for assistance via our :ref:`our helpdesk <helpdesk>`.

 In case the version number of the drivers has to be known, the user can find the version number and other information on the GPU hardware with: